 REAIE draws on the educational project of Reggio Emilia as the ongoing catalyst for thinking, research and advocacy in Australian educational settings.

 We aim to promote a greater understanding of both the complexity and importance of listening in creating relationships both within and between groups of children, educators, families and the community.

 - promotes the rights and potentials of children and facilitates national and international dialogue and debate about education

 - hosts a national biennial conference with speakers from Reggio Emilia and local presenters

-- provides professional learning opportunities, including private viewings of the Documentation Centre, and speakers on request
+- provides professional learning opportunities and speakers on request

 - publishes The Challenge journal distributing three editions per year to members

 - provides ongoing support for educators and families

-- coordinates annual Study tours to Reggio Emilia and New Zealand
+- coordinates annual Study Groups to Reggio Emilia and New Zealand

 - manages local conferences, seminars and events